 - Shakespeare, William.
 King Lear.

 I find Shakespeare a bit boring — particularly his ludicrous comedies.
-Yes, the poetry is the greatest in the English language, and the characterisation fascinating, and that very sweet innocent cheery vibe is delightful; but I find it impossible to ignore how contrived the stories are, how boring the festivals of pun and how dull and remote some of the heroes.
+Yes, the poetry is the greatest in the English language (highly recommended; Shakespeare and the Goddess of Complete Being by Ted Hughes) and the multi-dimensional characterisation fascinating, and that very sweet innocent cheery vibe is delightful; but I find it impossible to ignore how contrived the stories are, how boring the festivals of pun and how dull and remote some of the heroes.

 None of that is true for the tragic masterpieces though.
 King Lear is devastating.
 A good production expresses the immortal truth of mortal man.
 In King Lear Shakespeare also pulls the fewest punches in his rather lily-livered attitude to power.
 A good Hamlet, with a great actor is also, of course, a thing to behold as is Richard II, Macbeth and The Tempest.
-Othello I could never quite get on with so much, not sure why, and ‘The Henriad’, despite being full of miraculous observations on the human condition and, of course, outstanding characters, always leave me with a bad taste in my mouth.
+Othello I could never quite get on with so much, not sure why, and ‘The Henriad’, despite being full of miraculous observations on the human condition, some mental speeches (this one for example) and, of course, a parade of unique individuals, always leave me with a bit of a bad taste in my mouth.
 All that fighting I think, and patriotism.
 I’m still to explore a few others.

 - Shalamov, Varlam.
 Kolyma Tales.